ropensci/roweb3/content/blog/2021-03-15-ropensci-news/index.md

 Our R-universe project now has [its own page on our website](/r-universe/)! :rocket:

 Regarding another exciting project of ours...
-We've run the first comm call of our series on [statistical software review project](/stat-software-review/)! [rOpenSci Statistical Software Testing and Peer Review](/commcalls/feb2021-statsreview/) took place on March the 2d.
-The video recording (including closed captions) and resources have been posted.
+We've run the first comm call of our series on the [statistical software review project](/stat-software-review/)! [rOpenSci Statistical Software Testing and Peer Review](/commcalls/feb2021-statsreview/) took place on March 2nd.
+The video recording (including closed captions) and resources as well as a summary have been [posted](/blog/2021/03/09/commcall-stats/).

 Find out about more [events](/events).